zjedi/hugo-scroll/README.md

 ```markdown
 Look at this nice »envelope«-icon: `{{<icon class="fa fa-envelope">}}`.
 I took this from https://forkaweso.me/Fork-Awesome/icon/envelope/ :-)
 ```
 ### Header logo
 Configured in `_index.md`, see `exampleSite`: `header_logo: "images/chef-hat.png"`

+### Footer version information
+In order to see technical version information (extracted from Hugo's [GitInfo](https://gohugo.com.cn/variables/git/)) set the following general option in your config.toml: `enableGitInfo = true`

 ### External links
-You can add external link in the menu, see `external.md` in the `exampleSite`.
+You can add external links in the menu, see `external.md` in the `exampleSite`.

-You can also use `extlink` shortcode to create a link opening in new tab:
+You can also use `extlink` shortcode to create a link opening in a new tab:
 ```markdown
 Visit as at {{<extlink text="Instagram" href="https://www.instagram.com/yourInstagramName/">}}
 ```